AbhiMayadam/Waifu2x-Usage/index.md

 Waifu2x-ncnn-vulkan will run on basically any hardware from 2014 and later, waifu2x-caffe will run only on Nvidia GPUs (and CPU, but that's slow as balls, so don't even think about it) and Waifu2x-Colab is an implementation of Waifu2x-ncnn vulkan that runs on Google's servers and can read files directly from your Google Drive.
 This only needs a web browser to run.

 ## How to check what GPU do you have?
-1. Right click on the taskbar and launch Task Manager and click on more details if your Task Manager looks like this.
+1. Right click on the taskbar and launch Task Manager, Click on more details if your Task Manager looks like this.
 ![TM](https://i.imgur.com/uqQgAoP.png)
 2. Go to the performance tab and scroll the left pane all the way down and you will see GPU entries.
 ![TM](https://i.imgur.com/3ejEpOM.png)
 3. Select GPU 0 or GPU 1 if your system has 2 GPUs
 ![TM](https://i.imgur.com/hrrGuSN.png)
 4. If the GPU brand is AMD or Intel, you need to use Waifu2x-ncnn-vulkan 4a.
-If you have an Nvidia GPU, look at the Dedicated GPU Memory Entry.
+If you have a Nvidia GPU, look at the Dedicated GPU Memory Entry.
 If it says 2 GB or less like here, use Waifu2x-ncnn-vulkan, if it is greater than 2 GB, use Waifu2x-caffe.

 ![TM](https://i.imgur.com/Wbdm50B.png)